2025/26 Premier League GW7 odds & predictions: Bets we'd make now

 Loading...

-So that concludes our look at the 2025/26 Premier League GW2 odds & picks, with some select bets that we would make ahead of the latest round of matches.
+That wraps up our look at the 2025/26 Premier League odds & GW7 predictions.
+Based on things we learned last weekend, we've picked out a few of the bets we’d be making ahead of another action-packed set of PL fixtures.
 For more Premier League betting tips, check out our weekly Premier League acca, and get insight into every match with our detailed match previews.

 Bet Builder